linode/docs/docs/applications/containers/kubernetes/how-to-deploy-a-static-site-on-linode-kubernetes-engine/index.md

 ## Deploying the Container to LKE

-In this section you will create a [Deployment](/docs/applications/containers/kubernetes/kubernetes-reference/#deployment) from the container you created in the previous section, and a [Service](/docs/applications/containers/kubernetes/kubernetes-reference/#services) to load balance the deployment.
+In this section, you will create a [Deployment](/docs/applications/containers/kubernetes/kubernetes-reference/#deployment) from the container you created in the previous section, and a [Service](/docs/applications/containers/kubernetes/kubernetes-reference/#services) to load balance the deployment.

 1. Begin by navigating to a location outside of your static site directory.
 You will not need your static site directory for the remainder of this guide.